Best Ice Climbing Boots: How to Choose and Our Top 8 Picks

 Best Ice Climbing Boots: The Verdict

-For technical ascents on steep ice or mixed routes, our favorites are the uber-agile, precision-oriented Scarpa Phantom Tech.
-These lightweight boots tick every box and are warm enough for ascents anywhere from Ouray to Cogne.
+For technical ascents on steep ice or mixed routes, our favorite is the agile and precision-oriented Scarpa Phantom Tech.
+These lightweight mountaineering boots tick every box and provide sufficient warmth for ascents from Ouray to Cogne.

 Heading to higher altitudes?
 If so, we recommend a burlier boot like the La Sportiva G2 Evo.
 This double boot is toasty enough for 7,000-meter peaks and light enough for long days on vertical, high-grade ice.